Paradise, Nevada: Sports

 Paradise is home to Las Vegas's three major league sports teams: the Vegas Golden Knights of the National Hockey League (NHL), which play at T-Mobile Arena, the Las Vegas Raiders of the National Football League (NFL) which play at Allegiant Stadium, and the Las Vegas Aces of the WNBA which play at Michelob Ultra Arena.
-Super Bowl LVIII in 2024 was played at Allegiant Stadium.
+Super Bowl LVIII in 2024 and Super Bowl LXIII in 2029 was played at Allegiant Stadium.
 Paradise will be the future home of the Athletics of Major League Baseball (MLB) at a yet-to-be-named new stadium being built at the site of the former Tropicana Las Vegas.
+PWHL Las Vegas of the PWHL will also play in Paradise, at T-Mobile Arena, sharing it with the Golden Knights.

 As UNLV is located in Paradise, most of its various teams play in the town limits.
 The UNLV Rebels football program plays at Allegiant Stadium, and the Runnin' Rebels and Lady Rebels play at Thomas & Mack Center and in the Cox Pavilion respectively.

 Also, since 2004, the Las Vegas Summer League, organized by the National Basketball Association (NBA), is played in the Thomas & Mack Center and in the Cox Pavilion.
 Many NCAA College Basketball Tournament conferences are also hosted at the Thomas & Mack Center in March every year.

-Since 1985, almost every December the National Finals Rodeo has been held at the Thomas & Mack Center.
+Since 1985, almost every December, the National Finals Rodeo has been held at the Thomas & Mack Center.
 The one exception was in 2020, when the event was held in Arlington, Texas, at Globe Life Field due to public health concerns during the COVID-19 pandemic.
 The contract extension signed in June 2024 means that the finals will continue to be held at the Thomas & Mack Center until at least 2035.

 Paradise has hosted the Formula One Las Vegas Grand Prix, held on a street circuit including part of the Las Vegas Strip, since 2023.

 Paradise has also been the site of many prominent combat sports events, such as boxing and MMA, with Las Vegas being considered by many as the "fight capital of the world."